 Cryotherapy clinics are held at St Nicholas' Surgery for the treatment of warts etc, you must see a doctor first for an appointment.

 Diabetic clinics are held at all surgeries.
 Sisters Smith, Sister Guy & Mounce run them.
 Diabetic patients are invited to attend for regular check-ups.
 It is important to attend for monitoring, advice and support.
 Practice nurses are always available for additional advice.

 Once a year diabetic patients are invited to attend the retinal camera screening.
 This is extremely important to prevent visual impairment and blindness.
 It is important that you attend the clinic even if you are seeing your own doctor regularly.

 Asthmatics are invited to attend the clinic once a year for assessment and adjustment to your treatment.
 It is important that you attend the clinic even if you are seeing your own doctor regularly.

 Patients suffering from COPD are invited to attend the clinic once a year for assessment and adjustment to your treatment.
 Lung function tests (spirometry) are done at regular intervals.
 It is important that you attend the clinic even if you are seeing your own doctor regularly.
 Please remember to bring all your inhalers with you.

 The surgery provides a number of additional CDM clinics e.g. coronary heart disease, stroke, hypertension, epilepsy and mental health reviews.
 Patients will be invited to attend.
 It is important that you attend the clinic even if you are seeing your own doctor regularly or attending hospital.
 Much of the management of CDM clinics is now linked with our Long Term Conditions Clinic you can find out more about this clinic on this website.

-If you are not on a regular review and would like a health check, please book an appointment with the health care assistant.
+If you are not on a regular review and would like a health check, please request an appointment.